 In 2012, he was awared a research grant from the Association for International Cancer Research (AICR), and in 2013 a research grant from

 Netherlands Organisation for Scientific Research.
 In 2013, he received the Stem Cells Young Investigator Award (see video below).
+In June 2014 he was appointed professor in Intravital Microscopy at the

 About the research